A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we present a comprehensive and systematic survey of DA in the paradigm of visual RL.
-We first propose High-Dimensional Contextual MDP (HCMDP) as a general framework of visual RL.
-Then, DA is introduced as a crucial factor for significantly improving the performance of agents, with a focus on their sample efficiency and generalization abilities.
-The structured experimental results obtained on widely used benchmarks further reveal the power and potential of these simple yet effective techniques in visual RL.
+In this paper, we present a comprehensive survey of DA in the paradigm of visual RL.
+We first propose the High-Dimensional Contextual Markov Decision Process (HCMDP) as a general framework, elucidating the motivations for DA in improving sample efficiency and generalization.
+The main body of this survey meticulously examines existing related works, structured around two central themes: how to augment data and how to effectively utilize the augmented data.
+Subsequently, experimental results from widely used benchmarks demonstrate the efficacy of these techniques in visual RL.
 This survey also provides a list of current challenges and potential directions for future studies.
 In the following, we present a few suggestions and insights that are intended to benefit the relevant communities.